Pepperdata Profiles: Making Sense of App Performance Data to Provide What Clients Need

 That’s really cool.
 What was your role at Pepperdata at the beginning?

-Well, it’s been four, five years now since I began working at Pepperdata.
-Alex Pierce and I started as sales engineers, and we were the only ones in the department.
-At one point, Alex had his calendar booked out for the next 90 days, so I came in to help.
-My job, day one, was to learn how to host demos and perform the POC process as fast as I could.
-Our process starts with a demo; followed by the sessions where we help people understand what Pepperdata is, how to use it, what the value is; and then you ask them to become a user.
+Well, it’s been about eight years now since I began working at Pepperdata.
+My job, day one, was to learn how to host demos and perform the Proof of Value process as fast as I could.
+Our process starts with a demo, followed by the sessions where we help people understand what Pepperdata is, how to use it, what the value is.
+Then you ask them to become a customer.
+When I had gotten about 40 percent up to speed, they went, “Alright, now you're going to do a demo for the whole company.
+And the day after that, you're going to do a demo for a customer because we need you to jump in.”

 It was basically trial by fire, but I managed to develop my own approach.
 What I did was try to build some automation around the steps to install the software.
 How can I carry out these steps more efficiently?
 How can I get more comfortable with the problems that I might see on the way into these customer engagements?
 And how can I get to a point where I could confidently get on the phone with folks and install the software and prove the value?
 That sort of thing.